 Prerequisite: LRSP 331 or LRSP 343 or equivalent.
 This course focuses on the role of leaders in developing an innovative organization and managing creative employees.
 Topics include the creative/innovation process, management of innovation, and the individual and team based skills necessary for organizational success in an increasingly global, competitive environment.
 (Credit is not granted for both LRSP 435 and LRSP 310.)

 460 – Leadership Strategy and Policy (3)

+Prerequisite or corequisite; senior status, BPST 314, and LRSP 311, 316, 344, 406, and 412 or equivalents for each aforementioned course.
 This course studies the formulation and direct application of strategy at the business and corporate levels.
 Emphasis is given to the role of leadership in strategic planning and thinking.
 Through the use of a variety of instructional techniques, e.g., computer-based simulations and case studies, students learn to make critical leadership decisions concerning organizational policy, competitiveness, operational and marketing tactics, and the role of corporate governance while addressing ethical considerations.
-(Must be taken during final semester of enrollment in the program.
-Credit is not granted for LRSP 460 and LRSP 461.)
+(Credit is not granted for LRSP 460 and LRSP 461.)

 471 – Special Topics (3-6)

 Prerequisite: Topic dependent.
 Selected topics are reflective of faculty specialization or program needs.
 The purpose of this course is to provide opportunities for concentrated study or to equip students with specialized knowledge and competencies that are required of leaders.
 May be repeated for credit with a change in topic.

 Prerequisites: Senior standing and permission of Associate Dean for Faculty.
 This is an individual study under faculty direction on a topic of relevance to the leadership and management concentration.